7 Factors Affecting The Permeability of Soil

 3) Properties of the pore fluid

-The permeability is directly proportional to the unit weight of water and inversely proportional to its viscosity.
-Again the viscosity change with the change in temperature.
+The permeability of soil is directly proportional to the unit weight of water and inversely proportional to its viscosity.
+Again the viscosity changes with the change in temperature.
 Normally, with the increase in temperature viscosity decreases and hence permeability increases.

 4) Void ratio of soil

 The permeability (k) is directly proportional to c.e3/ (1+e), where ‘c’ is a factor and ‘e’ is the void ratio.
-Hence permeability decrease with decrease in void ratio & vice-versa.
+Hence permeability decreases with a decrease in void ratio & vice-versa.

 5) The structural arrangement of soil particles

-The permeability may vary with different geometric arrangement and shape of voids.
+The permeability may vary with different geometric arrangements and shapes of voids.

 If the particles are arranged in a flocculated structure, then the permeability will be low.
 On the other hand, if the particles are arranged in a dispersed structure, then permeability will be high.

-Permeability of soil also depends on the structural defects like crack
+The permeability of soil also depends on structural defects like – cracks.

 6) Entrapped air and organic impurities

-The permeability is greatly reduced if the air is entrapped in the voids.
-Presence of organic foreign matter in soil mass also decreases the permeability.
+The permeability of soil is greatly reduced if the air is entrapped in the voids.
+The presence of organic foreign matter in soil mass also decreases the permeability.

 7) Adsorbed water